Heccology/Bountiful-Fares/.github/ISSUE_TEMPLATE/integration-request.md

 ---
-name: Compatibility request
+name: Integration request
-about: Suggest an idea for this project
+about: Suggest another mod that this mod should have integration with
 title: ''
 labels: compatibility
 assignees: ''